 While you are a student in Tallahassee, or even if you're not, you must go see the FSU Flying High Circus.
 You will be impressed at the acrobatic aerial performances that rival other professional circus shows.
 Even more impressive is that these talented college students sew their own costumes, rig all of their own equipment, and produce the lights and sound for the performances.
 The student performers even set up the Big Top Tent; you can't miss it across from Howser Baseball Stadium.

-After all that fun, you are reenergized and ready to hit the books again.
-But after a few hours you get a little stir crazy in your room.
-So where can you find a nice spot to keep studying in walking distance to your FSU apartment?
+After all that fun, you are re-energized and ready to hit the books again.
+But after a few hours, you get a little stir crazy in your room.
+So where can you find a nice spot to keep studying within walking distance to your FSU apartment?
 A great feature of many complexes near campus is internet cafes, or computer labs to help you keep up with your homework and assignments.
 Beyond that, there are eight libraries on FSU's Tallahassee campus so you are sure to have one that is close by.
 And last but not least, there are lots of coffee shops with two of the most important ingredients for a power study session, free Wi-Fi and large amounts of caffeine.